blackhorse-one/stomp_dart_client/README.md

 frame will be empty in this case.
 The same is true if the `content-type` header is missing.

+## Token Authentication (browser-based clients)

+Browser clients can only use standard authentication headers (that is, basic HTTP authentication) or cookies and [cannot provide custom headers](https://github.com/whatwg/websockets/issues/16#issuecomment-332065542) (such as "Authorization" to use a Bearer token).
+Thus `webSocketConnectHeaders` will do nothing in a browser environment.
+Alternatives are:
+- Use the STOMP client to pass authentication headers at connect time. (recommended)
+    - Use `stompConnectHeaders` to pass your headers in the `CONNECT` frame.
+Parse those headers on the server (i.e. by using a `ChannelInterceptor` in Spring)
+- Pass your authentication token/credentials as query parameter.

 ## Development

 #### Running unit tests